 Through the DataBiologics Report, physicians gain insights into the efficacy of these treatments.
 The Report, based directly on data from patients who have experienced these treatments, clearly shows that they are not only safe, but also effective at reducing a patient’s pain and inflammation.
 The data collected assists physicians in making more informed treatment decisions, ultimately leading to better patient care – something of the utmost importance to all of us.

-At Northwest Regenerative Medicine, we are one of the leading experts in PRP and Adipose therapies in the Portland community.
+At Northwest Regen, we are among the leading experts in PRP and Adipose therapies in the Portland community.
 Our goal is always to achieve the highest quality treatment, with the least amount of discomfort, and the best possible outcome.

 Having the ability to effectively perform natural, non-surgical treatments, such as PRP and ADB, is a significant part of our tailored approach.
 Contact us to learn more.